 ** - Some isolates of these species are resistant due to the formation of a number of plasma-mediated β-lactamases.

 Treponemapallidum sensitive to ceftriaxone invitro and in animal experiments.
-Clinical trials show that it has good efficacy against primary and secondary syphilis.
+Clinical trials show that it has good effectiveness against primary and secondary syphilis.
 With very few exceptions, clinical isolates R. aeruginosa resistant to ceftriaxone.

 Anaerobes